Pennsville Memorial High School: Class offerings

-Pennsville Memorial High School course selection includes the selection of three language classes, including Spanish, Chinese, or German all four years, Chinese courses 3 and 4 are honor classes offered at junior and senior year for those that had Chinese 1 and 2 or Chinese 4 honors 1, 2, and Chinese 3 honors.
-German 3 is an honors course offered at junior and senior year for those who've had German 1 and 2.
-German 4/AP course is offered exclusively at senior year for those who have had German 1, 2, and 3.
+Pennsville Memorial High School course selection includes the selection of many Spanish classes.
 Spanish 3 is an honors course offered junior and senior year for those who had Spanish 1 and 2.
 Spanish 4/AP is offered exclusively at senior year for those that had taken Spanish 1, 2, and Spanish 3 honors.
-Basic fine arts 1, 2, 3, and 4 all four years.
-Advanced art can be taken all four years 1, 2, 3, 4 all four years.
-Child care 1 and 2 is offered as a course with an on-site day care for little kids.
+Art Fundamentals and Advanced Art can be taken all four years.
 Journalism 1–3.
-Computer technology classes are given as options.
-Medical Terminology is exclusively given an option to take only by seniors.
+Game & Web Design classes are given as options.
 Accounting can be taken all four years, thus there's accounting 1, 2, 3, and 4.
 Advanced music can be taken all four years, thus there's advanced music 1, 2, 3, 4.
 AP music theory can be taking during senior year.
-GMT can be taken all four years, thus there's gmt 1, 2, 3, 4.

 Academic classes are offered, along with electives.
 This includes English honors 9–12 and AP at senior year, history honors 9–12 and AP at junior or senior year, science honors 10–12 and AP at junior or senior year, math honors at 9–12 and AP at junior or senior year for pre-calculus and calculus exclusively at senior year.
-In order to graduate, students need three years of math, one year of algebra 1, one year of geometry, and one year of algebra 2/trigonometry, three years of history, one year of world history, and one year of US history 1 and 2, three years of science, one year physical/earth science, one year of biology, and one year of environmental science or chemistry. four years of English is required to graduate.
+In order to graduate, students need three years of math, one year of algebra 1, one year of geometry, and one year of algebra 2/trigonometry, three years of history, one year of world history, and one year of US history 1 and 2, three years of science, one year physical/earth science, one year of biology, and one year of environmental science or chemistry.
+Four years of English are required to graduate.
 Students can choose to go beyond their requirements and take a fourth year of math, science, and history.

 Gym class is given to students in grades 9–12 as it is a prerequisite to have PE all four years in order to graduate.

 Pennsville also has a share-time option with Salem County Career and Technical High School.
 Seniors attend classes at Pennsville in the morning and go to Vo-Tech in the afternoon.